Find a Qualified Attorney Near You

 A Brief History of Asbestos Litigation

-Most people assume that it was in the 1970s that experts realized asbestos was dangerous.
-The truth is that scientists knew asbestos was harmful as early as the 1930s.
-Of course, it would be decades before Congress or other lawmakers passed laws prohibiting the use of this dangerous toxin.
+Scientists knew asbestos was harmful as early as the 1930s.
+Still, it would be decades before Congress or other lawmakers passed laws prohibiting the use of this dangerous toxin.
 It was in the 1970s that plaintiffs filed class action lawsuits for asbestos exposure.

-One of the unique things about asbestos litigation is that many people don't realize they're sick until years after exposure.
+A unique aspect of asbestos litigation is that many people don’t realize they’re sick until years after exposure.
 It can take years before the diseases become clear.
-People who worked with asbestos 10 or 20 years ago are just now learning they have mesothelioma and other asbestos-related illnesses.
+People who worked with asbestos 10 or 20 years ago may just now learn they have mesothelioma and other asbestos-related illnesses.

-Here, we'll offer a brief history of asbestos litigation.
-We'll also provide a background on these cases and discuss major asbestos lawsuits.
+This article offers a brief history of asbestos litigation.
+It also provides a background on these cases and discusses major asbestos lawsuits.

 When Reports of Asbestos Dangers Began